By Christi Malthouse

 “Australia has taken significant strides towards destigmatising many mental health issues,” says professor Murray.
 “This has been demonstrated during COVID.
 Politicians and other commentators have consistently shown not just awareness, but empathy for the emotional impacts of isolation.”

-So remember, when you ask a friend, R U OK? this week, follow it up with, R U really OK?
+So remember, when you ask a friend, R U OK?, follow it up with, R U really OK?
 And ask yourself the same question.